travel-tips

 Cable cars hovering over cliffs with a blue sky background in Benalmadena.

-It's not for the faint-hearted, especially on a windy day.
+It's not for everyone on a windy day.
+The cabins move, and the drop below is very visible.

 Balcony of Europe (Balcón de Europa, Nerja)